Samreay/Samreay/_posts/reviews/2021-05-26-forge_of_destiny.md

 layout: review_post
 title:  "A Review of Yrsillar's Forge of Destiny"
 short_title:  "A Review of Yrsillar's Forge of Destiny"
 desc: "Slice-of-life cultivation.
 Academia/sect focus.
-Interesting read, but quite slow."
+Chill read with slower pacing and lower stakes."
 long_desc: "Sect focused cultivation novel with a cute pet, but ultimately highly predictable with no larger plot to draw you in."
 date: 2021-05-26
 categories: [reviews]